-MiLifeStatus project leader Maarten Vink has been interviewed about MiLifeStatus in UMagazine, a magazine on education and research that is issued three times a year by Maastricht University.
+MiLifeStatus project leader Maarten Vink was interviewed about MiLifeStatus in UMagazine, a magazine on education and research that is issued three times a year by Maastricht University.

-On Thursday 9 November 2017, MiLifeStatus project leader Maarten Vink will give a seminar at Malmö University, titled Double standards: electoral acceptance of immigrant and emigrant dual citizenship in the Netherlands.
+On Thursday 9 November 2017, MiLifeStatus project leader Maarten Vink gave a seminar at Malmö University, titled Double standards: electoral acceptance of immigrant and emigrant dual citizenship in the Netherlands.

 On Wednesday 1 November 2017, MiLifeStatus project leader Maarten Vink gave a seminar at the Institute for Research on Migration, Ethnicity and Society (REMESO) at Linköping University, Sweden, titled Elusive citizenship: a political sociology of immigrant naturalization.

 On Wednesday 18 October 2017, MiLifeStatus researcher Floris Peters gave a presentation at the Migration Seminar of the United Nations University - Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT).
 The presentation is titled Naturalisation and homeownership: an analysis of the signalling effect of citizenship in the housing market.

 On Thursday 12 October 2017, MiLifeStatus project leader Maarten Vink gave a seminar at Malmö University, titled Frailty in older-age European migrants: cross-sectional and longitudinal analyses of the Survey of Health, Aging and Retirement in Europe (SHARE).

 On Monday 9 October, MiLifeStatus researcher Floris Peters participated in the first edition of the Science Day (in Dutch: SZW Wetenschapsdag) at the Ministry of Social Affairs and Employment in The Hague.